pedroalves-dv/pixelpainter/README.md

 ### 🖌️ Interactive Canvas

-- **Description**: An interactive canvas where users can draw pixel art.
+- An interactive canvas where users can draw pixel art.
 Supports click and drag.
-- **Implementation**: Users can draw on the canvas, and the drawing state is managed using JavaScript.

-### 📐 Grid Customization
+### 📐 Grid Customization & Presets

-- **Description**: Users can customize the size of the grid, the size of the tiles or "pixels" and "Create" a fresh canvas.
+- Users can customize the height, width of the grid, the size of the pixels or choose a preset.
-- **Implementation**: The grid and pixel slider inputs allow the users to change the canvas specifications, and the "Create" button generates a new canvas.

-### ↩️ Undo / Redo Feature
+### ↩️ Undo / Redo / Clear

-- **Description**: Users can undo and redo their actions while drawing.
-- **Implementation**: Records drawing state and allows users to revert or reapply their last actions through the undo and redo buttons.
+### ↩️ Zoom In & Out / Pan & Reset Position

 ### 🎨 Color Palette

-- **Description**: Select and apply colors to individual pixels.
+- Select and apply colors to individual pixels.

-- **Implementation**: Color palette nav section whith "active color" visual aid.
+### ↩️ Show / Hide Grid Toggle

 ### 💾 Export Function

-- **Description**: Users can export the canvas as an image file.
+- Users can export the canvas as both a jpg and png file.
-- **Implementation**: The export button allows users to save their drawings as a JPG file.

 ## Technologies Used